-10. The School agrees to comply with the Sponsor's rules, policies and procedures for federal and state

-Grants Management for grants submitted through the Sponsor, which include, but are not limited to:

-- a.
-Working with the Grants Management Department and the Supervisor of Charter Schools to facilitate Sponsor's approval for all federal and state grants; - b.
-Submitting a Grant Application Executive Summary Form and grant description for each such grant processed, and submitting an annual end-of-the-year Grant Final Report. - c.
-Ensuring that all grant indirect costs are appropriated to the district for applicable Federal Grants that are approved, monitored and/or disbursed by the Sponsor. - 11.
-The School shall comply with all Sponsor rules when utilizing the Sponsor's warehouse for purchasing, ordering supplies, textbook ordering, the processing of library media materials, and the marking and inventory of fixed assets valued at \$750.00 or greater.
-A cumulative listing of all property valued over \$750 purchased with public funds i.e., FEFP, grant, and any other public-generated funds; and a cumulative listing of all property valued at more than \$750 purchased with private funds will be submitted yearly along with the annual audited financial statements.
-These lists will include: (1) date of purchase; (2) item purchased; (3) cost of item; and (4) item location. - 12.
-The School shall not charge tuition or fees, except those fees normally charged by other public schools, nor levy taxes or issue bonds secured by tax revenues. - 13.
-Any year-end surplus of funds shall be carried forward as part of the school's operating budge for the subsequent school year.
+1 unless otherwise agreed.
+The funds required to provide these services will be deducted from the 2 School's revenue disbursements.
+3 7.
+The Sponsor shall provide the distribution of funds reconciliation with each revenue disbursement 4 to the School.
+5 8.
+At regular intervals, the Sponsor shall monitor the School's progress towards the goals established 6 in this Charter and shall monitor the revenues and expenditures of the School.
+7 9.
+In any programs or services provided by the Sponsor which are funded by federal funds and for 8 which federal dollars follow the eligible student, the Sponsor agrees, upon adequate 9 documentation from the School, to provide the School with the federal funds received by the 10 Sponsor's district if the same level of service is provided by the School, provided that federal law 11 or regulation does not prohibit this transfer of funds.
+12 10 .
+The School agrees to comply with the Sponsor's rules, policies and procedures for federal and 13 state Grants Management for grants submitted through the Sponsor, which include, but are not 14 limited to: 15 a.
+Working with the Grants Management Department and the Supervisor of Charter Schools 16 to facilitate Sponsor's approval for all federal and state grants; 17 b.
+Submitting a Grant Application Executive Summary Form and grant description for each 18 such grant processed, and submitting an annual end-of-the-year Grant Final Report.
+19 c.
+Ensuring that all grant indirect costs are appropriated to the district for applicable Federal 20 Grants that are approved, monitored and/or disbursed by the Sponsor.
+21 11 .
+The School shall comply with all Sponsor rules when utilizing the Sponsor's warehouse for 22 purchasing, ordering supplies, textbook ordering, the processing of library media materials, and 23 the marking and inventory of fixed assets valued at \$750.00 or greater.
+A cumulative listing of all 24 property valued over \$750 purchased with public funds i.e., FEFP, grant, and any other public- 25 generated funds; and a cumulative listing of all property valued at more than \$750 purchased with 26 private funds will be submitted yearly along with the annual audited financial statements.
+These 27 lists will include: (1) date of purchase; (2) item purchased; (3) cost of item; and (4) item location.

+12. The School shall not charge tuition or fees, except those fees normally charged by other public schools, nor levy taxes or issue bonds secured by tax revenues.

-C. REPORTING OF STUDENT PARTICIPATION FOR FUNDING
+REPORTING OF STUDENT PARTICIPATION FOR FUNDING